 3.6.7.2 Endurance firing cycle rate.
 During the endurance functioning test (see 3.6.7.1), the cyclic rate of fire of the each weapon shall be obtained.
 The cyclic rate of fire of not more than one reading on a single weapon or not more than two readings on four weapons combined shall fall outside of 700 to 940 rounds per minute.
 The cyclic rate of fire measurement shall be taken on a three round burst, occurring on the fourth or fifth trigger pull.
-Ammunition used shall be Government standard M855, 5.56mm ball cartridges shall be in accordance with drawing 9342868.
+Ammunition used shall be Government standard M855A1, 5.56mm ball cartridges shall be in accordance with Drawing 13020533.

 3.6.7.3 Endurance target and accuracy.
 After completion of the endurance functioning test, each weapon shall be retested for accuracy and shall meet a seven (7) inch extreme spread requirement for a series of 10 rounds fired.
-Ammunition shall be Government standard M855, 5.56mm ball cartridges in accordance with drawing 9342868, and shall have a vertical and horizontal standard deviation at 600 yards between 3.4 inches and 4.0 inches.
+Ammunition shall be Government standard M855A1, 5.56mm ball cartridges in accordance with Drawing 13020533.

 3.6.7.4 Endurance barrel assembly integrity.
 After completion of the endurance functioning test, the barrel of each weapon shall be free of cracks, seams and other injurious defects, and the bore and chamber shall be free of pockets, rings, bulges and other deformations.
 The chromium plating in the chamber and bore shall be free of nodules, flaking, pits, stripping, anode burns and evidence of etched base steel.
-Burrs and sharp edges shall be removed from chamber edges, and barrel locking lugs.
+Chamber edges and barrel lugs shall be free of burrs and sharp edges.
 Scratches or marks occurring in a chamber which otherwise meets the surface roughness requirements, shall be permitted.